rajeesing/cdc/README.md

 ![image](https://github.com/rajeesing/cdc/assets/7796293/d63a230b-108f-4403-bb23-5e21fc9d05eb)

-In order to bring Debezium in action you need following services.
+In order to bring Debezium into action you need the following services.
 1. **Zookeeper**:
    ZooKeeper is used in distributed systems for service synchronization and as a naming registry.
 When working with Apache Kafka, ZooKeeper is primarily used to track the status of nodes in the Kafka cluster and maintain a list of Kafka topics and messages.